DS202-at-ISU/lab-2-lab_2_team_8/README.md

     for, expected range 0, 20 million.
 Multi Sale shows if the sale consisted of more than one property, Y showing that it was, NA otherwise, expected possible values, NA and Y. YearBuilt is the year that the house or building was built, expected range, 0-2022.
+Parcel
+    ID: A unique ID used to identify a property to authorities, this could be any range of unique values.
+Address: This represents the address of the property.
+This is expected to not be empty, but it could be any address.
+Style: This marks the style of the house / property, the range for this dataset is: 1 Story Frame, 2 Story Frame, 1 1/2 Story Frame, Split Level Frame, Split Foyer Frame, (Other), or NA.
+Occupancy: This marks what type of occupancy it is, the ranges we expect for this dataset are: Condominium, Single-Family / Owner Occupied, Townhouse, Two-Family Conversion, Two-Family Duplex, or NA.